 Social Workers (AB1978) Hotline

-Social workers can report concerns regarding a county child welfare agency practices, policies, or procedures that endanger the health, safety, or well-being of children at: TOLL FREE 1-844-796-6283
+Social workers can report concerns regarding a county child welfare agency practices, policies, or procedures that endanger the health, safety, or well-being of children by using our hotline.

 Who can report concerns through this hotline?